-- Outside the Green Belt permission will be granted for sites for camping and touring caravans provided they are well screened, sited and designed and have good access.
-Small camping sites may be appropriate in the Green Belt provided they do not prejudice the 'openness', there is appropriate screening and any necessary facilities can be accommodated within existing buildings. - Support will be given to the provision of new cultural facilities in town centres and villages to meet the needs of local communities and visitors. - All development shall be of an appropriate quality, scale and character compatible with the local area, protect the residential amenity of the area and shall not harm interests of acknowledged importance.
+- be of a scale and design which can be easily assimilated into the local area in a sustainable manner; - normally be limited to the conversion of existing buildings; or - exceptionally, may be new build where it is required to support or complement existing accommodation, facilities or attractions and there is an identified need which cannot be met in other ways.
+Preference will be given to buildings which are non-permanent in nature. - Outside the Green Belt permission will be granted for sites for camping and touring caravans provided they are well screened, sited and designed and have good access.
+Small camping sites may be appropriate in the Green Belt provided they do not prejudice the 'openness', there is appropriate screening and any necessary facilities can be accommodated within existing buildings. - Support will be given to the provision of new cultural facilities in town centres and villages to meet the needs of local communities and visitors. - All development shall be of an appropriate quality, scale and character compatible with the local area, protect the residential amenity of the area, enhance the heritage, landscape and biodiversity of the area and shall not harm interests of acknowledged importance.

 This policy positively supports the important role that tourism and culture plays in the economy of the Staffordshire Moorlands and the contribution it makes to increasing physical activity and improving health and well-being.
 It is essential however that all new tourism, visitor and cultural proposals that are located outside settlement boundaries should be in sustainable locations and carefully assessed so that they do not have a detrimental impact on the local area.
-Support is also given to clusters of attractions where they do not result in a cumulative detrimental impact.
-Clusters of attractions are where there are a number of attractions and facilities grouped in a geographical area which are able to offer linked trips, shared activities and complementary visitor opportunities.
-They should be related to existing visitor and tourist facilities or to features such as canals and strategic footpaths.
-The policy also accords with the Spatial Strategy and policy SS7 which seek to promote the Churnet Valley as a major tourism and recreational resource.
+The policy also accords with the Spatial Strategy and policy SS7 which seek to promote the Churnet Valley as a sustainable tourism and recreational resource.

 Existing tourist accommodation in the Staffordshire Moorlands is generally small scale family-run businesses, usually rurally located, often in converted buildings.
 The area has a relatively high proportion of self-catering types of accommodation and very few hotels and serviced accommodation.
 At present a very low proportion of visitors to the Moorlands stay overnight and supply is particularly low in the three towns.
-Within the Churnet Valley Tourism Corridor the provision of further short and long stay visitor accommodation is particularly supported.
-Whilst in the main this should be within existing buildings or of a non-permanent nature, some new permanent visitor accommodation may be appropriate - the Masterplan will provide further guidance on suitable sites and scale.
-Particular attention should be made to the quality of new tourist accommodation.
+Within the Churnet Valley the provision of further short and long stay visitor accommodation is particularly supported - the Churnet Valley Masterplan will provide further guidance on suitable sites and scale.
+Particular attention should be paid to the quality of new tourist accommodation.
 A Staffordshire Moorlands Tourism Study undertaken in 2011 has identified a number of projects that would enhance the tourism offer of the District.
 These include developing and improving attractions and attractors, and enhancing the accommodation stock, notably further small serviced and self catering accommodation, particularly in the Churnet Valley, and providing budget hotel accommodation in the market towns.

 Within town centres new tourism and cultural facilities and accommodation should accord with Policy TCR1.
 Outside settlement boundaries new tourist accommodation will be limited to the conversion of existing buildings and in exceptional circumstances non-permanent buildings meaning that the landscape can be returned to its previous state.
 Sites for touring caravans and camping sites will be granted providing they meet the criteria set out in the policy.
-Stronger controls will however apply across the Green Belt, including those parts of the Churnet Valley Tourism Corridor which are within it, in order to preserve their openness.
+Stronger controls will however apply across the Green Belt, including those parts of the Churnet Valley which are within it, in order to preserve their openness.